 In this paper we discussed the performance of an online TV recording service for distributing large-volume video files.
 The user behavior was characterized with an impatience threshold after which the client aborts the download.
 We derived two simple analytical models, a stationary and a transient fluid flow model and compared their performance in terms of the mean download duration and success ratio.
+Numerical evaluations revealed that the distribution of the file sizes has an enormous impact on the performance of the system and therefore an analytical model should appropriately reflect this.
+Thus, the cited approaches have to be adequately modified.

-In the future, we wish to perform a more detailed analysis which can be used for comparison to other content distribution methods, e.g. using peer-to-peer networks [7].
+In the future, we wish to perform a more detailed analysis which can be used for comparison to other content distribution methods, e.g. using peer-to-peer networks [9].
 By utilizing the benefits of distributed serving nodes as in P2P with optimal strategies for caching contents, our goal is to design better content distribution networks with a higher reliability and scalability.